-If you're feeling stressed or anxious, restorative yoga can help calm your emotions by easing the tension in the body.
+If you're feeling stressed or worried, restorative yoga can help calm your emotions by easing the tension in the body.
 It allows for deep relaxation so you can overcome those negative feelings.

 Anyone who's ever tried Hatha knows how physically challenging it can be.
 But a gentle version of the practice allows you to focus on their breathing techniques rather than intense movements.
-This makes it easier for beginners who don't have much experience doing yoga, yet still want relieve IBS symptoms like bloating or abdominal discomfort.
+This makes it easier for beginners who don't have much experience doing yoga, yet still want relieve gut discomfort.

 Yoga for digestion combines a poses and breathing techniques.